SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/expose-via-http/README.md

 ```

 Now, when you open the same URL in the browser you see a 401 (Unauthorised) response.
-Only requests containing a valid token from your issuer are passed through the Kyma API Gateway and reach your Function
+Only requests containing a valid token from your issuer are passed through the Kyma API Gateway and reach your Function.